shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 Press the update button at the bottom of the page.

-The login page must be updated so it dynamically loads the external providers in a way that users can choose a provider to log in/create an account:
+The login page must be updated so it dynamically loads the external providers in a way that users can choose a provider to sign in:

 1. Log in to the chroot
 1. `cd` to `/opt/gluu/jetty/oxauth/custom/pages`
 1. Copy the file found [here](https://github.com/GluuFederation/casa-ee-plugins/raw/version_3.1.6/account-linking/extras/casa.xhtml) into `pages` folder.

 ## User guide